R-Budhidarmo/FIX-client-app/README.md

 ---

 The application was developed for educational and POC purposes only.
-In its current form, all admin- and application-level messages (going to and from the server) are printed in the console (the SOH character in a message has been replaced by the pipe character ("|") for better visibility).
+In its current form, all admin- and application-level messages (going to and from the server) are printed to the console (the SOH character in a message has been replaced by the pipe character ("|") for better visibility).
 This could be useful, for example, in troubleshooting some client-server exchange issues with a specific broker.
 In addition, the trade statistics were only limited for filled Buy orders only.
 Future version of the application will be developed to include more functionalities (e.g. for short selling).